dyarleniber/full-cycle/api-gateway/README.md

 Kong is an open source API Gateway, can be used as a microservices gateway or as an enterprise gateway, and it's ready to be deployed in Kubernetes, using the Kong Ingress Controller.
 It is also extensible via plugins (policies), which can be applied globally, per route, or per consumer.

 > [Here is an example](https://github.com/dyarleniber/kong-api-gateway-poc/blob/main/k8s/README.md) of Kong API Gateway deployed in Kubernetes, and using custom Typescript plugins.

+> [Here is another example](https://github.com/devfullcycle/FC3-admin-catalogo-de-videos-api-gateway) of Kong API Gateway using docker-compose.

+> [Here is a more robust example](https://github.com/devfullcycle/FC3-kong-automation) of Kong API Gateway deployed in Kubernetes, using other additional tools like Keycloak, Prometheus, Grafana, Argocd, etc.

 > Under the hood, Kong uses NGINX, and OpenResty (a Lua framework based on NGINX).
 This makes it possible to use Lua to write plugins, in fact, most of the plugins available for Kong are written in Lua.